 1. Hardware failure

-Hardware failure is responsible for 45% of unplanned downtime.
-Common causes of hardware failure include temperature spikes, insufficient ventilation and use outside the specified battery and capacity parameters.
-If an endpoint terminal fails, for example, any data stored locally on the machine that isn’t backed up may be permanently lost.
+Hardware failure causes unplanned downtime.
+Common causes include temperature spikes, insufficient ventilation, and use outside the specified battery and capacity parameters.
+For example, if an endpoint terminal, which refers to a device that serves as an entry point into a network, fails, any data stored locally on the machine that isn’t backed up may be permanently lost.

 2. Network hardware failure

-Servers and other network hardware are susceptible to the same causes of hardware failure as endpoint terminals, but the consequences can be much more severe.
-Information stored on network equipment may become permanently inaccessible in the event of hardware failure.
+Servers and other network hardware are susceptible to the same hardware failure caused by endpoint terminals, but the consequences can be much more severe.
+Information stored on network equipment may become permanently inaccessible during hardware failure.

 3. Hard drive failure

-Hard drives, whether consumer or enterprise-grade, can only be expected to last about three years.
-When a hard drive fails, data recovery tools may or may not be able to retrieve the missing data.
+Whether consumer or enterprise-grade, hard drives can only be expected to last about three years.
+When a hard drive fails from physical damage or a hardware malfunction, data recovery tools may be unable to retrieve the missing data.

 4. Operating system crashes

-Without a functional operating system, it is not possible to access the data stored on a device.
-Data recovery software may be able to help.
-Another option is removing the hard drive and accessing the data on another machine.
+Accessing the data stored on a device is only possible with a functional operating system.
+Data recovery software can help.
+Another option is to remove the hard drive and access the data on another machine.

 5. Software errors and crashes

 Most businesses rely on multiple software solutions to operate.
-Errors and crashes can corrupt files, making it essential to preserve an up-to-date, non-corrupted backup of the software and company files.
+Errors and crashes can corrupt files, making preserving an up-to-date, non-corrupted backup of the software and company files essential.
 Without careful oversight of the various backup configurations and scheduling processes, it’s possible to lose days, weeks, or even months of data due to a single crash.

 6. Fire

-51 organizations lost data when a fire struck a data center in Strasbourg.
-Because backups were stored in the same location as the main servers, many lost everything.
-While fireproof external drives are available for the backup of the most critical data, this is not a practical enterprise-wide solution.
+Fifty-one organizations lost data when a fire struck a data center in Strasbourg.
+Many lost everything because backups were stored in the exact location of the main servers.
+While fireproof external drives are available to back up the most critical data, this is not a practical enterprise-wide solution.

 7. Flood